tinko26/ao/docs/api/src/ao/ao_rb.h.md

 };
 ```

+This type represents a red-black tree node.
 It consists of the following members.

 | `black` | Indicates whether the node is black (`true`) or red (`false`). |
 | `left` | The left child. |